wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Genomes come in all shapes and sizes.
 The smallest known (non-viral) genome is that of the bacterial endosymbiont _Nasuia deltocephalinicola_, which only consists of 112,091 nucleotides, encoding 137 proteins.
-The largest genomes known to date are marbled lungfish and the plant _Fritillaria assyriaca_ with 130,000,000,000 nucleotides (130Gb), although the amoeboid _Polychaos dubium_ is purported to have a genome size of 670Gb.
+The largest genomes known to date are marbled lungfish and the plant _Paris japonica_ with 130,000,000,000 nucleotides (130Gb) and 150,000,000,000 nucleotides (150Gb) respectively, although the amoeboid
+_Polychaos dubium_ is purported to have a genome size of 670Gb.
 Genome size is not necessarily correlated with the number of genes in the genome (see also {numref}`genome_sizes`).
 Number of protein coding genes in turn is not